MicrosoftDocs/sdk-api/sdk-api-src/content/pathcch/nf-pathcch-pathcchremovebackslashex.md

 author: windows-sdk-content
 description: Removes the trailing backslash from the end of a path string.This function differs from PathCchRemoveBackslash in that it can return a pointer to the new end of the string and report the number of unused characters remaining in the buffer.This function differs from PathRemoveBackslash in that it accepts paths with &#0034;\\&#0034;, &#0034;\\?\&#0034; and &#0034;\\?\UNC\&#0034; prefixes.
 old-location: shell\PathCchRemoveBackslashEx.htm
-old-project: shell
+tech.root: shell
 ms.assetid: 250c2faa-94bb-42c1-97d4-37f8f59dbde6
 ms.author: windowssdkdev
 ms.date: 08/24/2018
 ms.keywords: PathCchRemoveBackslashEx, PathCchRemoveBackslashEx function [Windows Shell], pathcch/PathCchRemoveBackslashEx, shell.PathCchRemoveBackslashEx
-ms.prod: windows
+ms.prod: windows-hardware
-ms.technology: windows-sdk
+ms.technology: windows-devices
 ms.topic: function
 req.header: pathcch.h
 req.include-header:
-req.redist:
 req.target-type: Windows
 req.target-min-winverclnt: Windows 8 [desktop apps \| UWP apps]
 req.target-min-winversvr: Windows Server 2012 [desktop apps \| UWP apps]